tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/K-fold_crossvalidation.md

 4- Regularization: Regularization in linear regression is a technique used to prevent overfitting.
 When a linear model has large coefficients for its features, it tends to overfit the training data.
 Regularization terms like L1 and L2 works by penalizing large coefficients, which can decrease them or even set them to zero.
 This process makes the model smoother and helps prevent overfitting.

 5- Hyperparameter tuning: By finding the best combination of hyperparameters, the model's complexity can be managed.
 Examples of hyperparameters include the learning rate in gradient descent and the depth of a decision tree.
 Overall, hyperparameter tuning helps a balance between model complexity and generalization performance, ultimately reducing the risk of overfitting.

 ## K-Fold Cross-Validation
 One method to check how well a model works on new data is using train-test-split.
 Here, we set aside some data to test the model after training it.
 But a better method is K-fold cross-validation.
 In this technique, we split the dataset into k subsets or folds.
 The model is trained k times, each time using a different fold for testing and the rest for training.
 This gives us k evaluation scores.
 Finally, we average these scores to get the overall performance.
 This approach provides a more reliable evaluation compared to just using train-test-split.
 Using K-fold cross-validation doesn't directly prevent overfitting, but it aids in detecting and addressing it.
-Let's explore it further.
+Let's explore it further by means of an example.

-In this article, we'll use the diabetes dataset from Sklearn and train a DecisionTreeRegressor to predict diabetes progression.
+We'll use the diabetes dataset from Sklearn and train a DecisionTreeRegressor to predict diabetes progression.
 {{% tip %}}
-Tree-based algorithms are vulnerable to overfitting.
+Tree-based algorithms are particularly vulnerable to overfitting.
 {{% /tip %}}

 Running the next code block allows you to split the dataset into training and testing sets.
 You then train the model using the training set and assess its performance by calculating the Mean Squared Error (MSE) for both the training and testing datasets.